Jordan Hill (basketball): Los Angeles Lakers (2012–2015)

 At the trade deadline again on March 15, 2012, Hill was traded to the Los Angeles Lakers for point guard Derek Fisher and a protected first-round draft pick from Dallas.
 Hill played in seven regular season games with the Lakers, averaging 4.7 points and 4.4 rebounds in 11.7 minutes.
 In 12 playoff games, he averaged 4.8 points and 6.3 rebounds in 18.1 minutes.

 On July 25, 2012, Hill re-signed with the Lakers on a two-year, $8 million contract.
 The Lakers struggled during the 2012–13 season, but he brought hustle that was lacking in the team.
-On January 6, 2013, against the Denver Nuggets, Hill suffered a major injury when the Nuggets' Andre Miller drove baseline on Lakers teammate Kobe Bryant, who inadvertently stepped on Hill's foot; however, Hill was also moving and pulled his hip.
+On January 6, 2013, against the Denver Nuggets, Hill suffered a major injury when Denver's Andre Miller drove baseline on Lakers teammate Kobe Bryant, who inadvertently stepped on Hill's foot; however, Hill was also moving and pulled his hip.
 Surgery was required after doctors found loose fragments and a possible labral tear.
 In 29 games, he was averaging 6.7 points and 5.7 rebounds in 15.8 minutes per game.
-His rebounds-per-minute average was among the league's best, prompting teammate Kobe Bryant to lament Hill's absence after the Lakers were outrebounded during a game.
-Hill was cleared to play during the first round of the 2013 NBA Playoffs.
+His rebounds-per-minute average was among the league's best, prompting Bryant to lament Hill's absence after the Lakers were outrebounded during a game.
+Hill was cleared to play during the first round of the 2013 NBA playoffs.

-On November 12, 2013, in the ninth game of the 2013–14 season, Hill was a starter for the first time during the season and scored a career-high 21 points against the New Orleans Pelicans in a 116–95 Lakers' home win.
+On November 12, 2013, in the ninth game of the 2013–14 season, Hill was a starter for the first time during the season and scored a career-high 21 points against the New Orleans Pelicans in a 116–95 Lakers home win.

 On July 23, 2014, Hill re-signed with the Lakers.